MichelNivard/MCMSEM/README.md

 ### Things still TODO:
 1. Check if results of positive/negative confounder are identical to master branch
+2. Rename columns of MCMfit output to better reflect column names of input data, e.g. `b_age_pheno` instead of `b1_2`
+   - Easiest is probably to store these names somewhere and simply replace them.
-2. Create detailed manual page for MCMedit
+3. Create detailed manual page for MCMedit
-3. Change MCMedit argument names to sensible ones
+4. Change MCMedit argument names to sensible ones
-4. Make bootstrap MCMfit run in parallel
+5. Make bootstrap MCMfit run in parallel
    - Note: current progress bar is not suited for parallel bootstrap
-5. Update tests to reflect new coding style.
+6. Update tests to reflect new coding style.
-6. Move these semi-improvised notes to README and/or manual:
+7. Move these semi-improvised notes to README and/or manual:
 ```
 # Create model
 mcmmodel <- MCMmodel(data, n_confounding = 1, constrained_a=TRUE)  # n_p is n_phenotypes, will be replaced with data eventually